ClaudiaHeYun/Blokus-MPI/README.md

 it to the original.
 I do this by opening both images next to each other and comparing the blocks one color at a time.
 Sometimes only single tiles are wrong, so please pay attention!

+The script is able to detect colors correctly most of the time.
+If a tile has too much flare on it, it may be detected as white.
+That is the only failure mode I have observed so far.
+It is sufficient to pick the color the tile is supposed to be from a near-by tile and draw on the tile; then save the image and rerun `blokus.pl`.
+Since this change of color on the image may affect the color values learned by the script, you should re-check all tiles.
+This can get annoying, so I usually run `blokus.pl` once, take a quick glance at all the flares on the photo and fix them all in one go.
+Then I run the script again and do one comparison.

 After you have verified that the output is correct, record it: